yardexx/qr_stringify/README.md

 ### Simple 🎈

 Easy to use.
 Simply create QR builder and provide data.
-Additionaly, you can adjust padding and correction levels.
+Additionally, you can adjust padding and correction levels.

 ### Flexible 💃